 pH levels of MC38 and CT26.WT murine colon cancer models.

-In summary, pH neutral to alkaline water led to expansion of immune effector cells, restraining of tumor suppressive subsets and activation of signalling pathways that promote anti-tumor immunity.
+In summary, pH neutral to alkaline water led to expansion of immune effector cells, restraining of tumor suppressive subsets and activation of signaling pathways that promote anti-tumor immunity.

 Based on these data: